-The Foundation has the legal authority to accept unrestricted gifts, and gifts for specific programs and purposes, provided that they are not inconsistent with the Foundation’s mission, vision, or core values.
-The Foundation may accept funds from the following sources, subject to approval by the Foundation’s Board of Directors (the “Board”):
+The FDA Foundation has the legal authority to accept unrestricted gifts, and gifts for specific programs and purposes, provided that they are not inconsistent with the FDA Foundation’s mission, vision, or core values.
+The FDA Foundation may accept funds from the following sources, subject to approval by the FDA Foundation’s Board of Directors (the “Board”):

 - Federal government appropriations;